benediktschulz/paper_pp_wind_gusts/README.md

 We supply an additional training (`df_train.RData`) and test set (`df_test.RData`) that is derived from the data used in the paper together with the following comments:

-- The forecast in the training set are from the period of 2010-2015, those in the test set from 2016.
+- The forecasts in the training set are from the period of 2010-2015, those in the test set from 2016.
 The initialization times are not supplied.
 - The forecasts have a common lead time, which is not supplied.
-- The ten different stations used are labeled by 1,...,10.
+- Ten different stations are used and labeled by 1,...,10.
 This does not conform with the actual station IDs, which are not supplied.
 - We are using only a small subset of the available predictor variables.
-- We added random noise on all numeric variables besides the transformed day of the year.
+- We added random noise to all numeric variables besides the transformed day of the year.

 ## Post-processing